Zeno97/cordova-plugin-jitsi-meet-sdk/README.md

 ```

 ## Usage
-All paramenter are optional except for room.
+All paramenters are optional except for room.
 You need to specify at least the room name.

 - If serverURL is not specified by default is "https://meet.jit.si".